Sai-L2865/hello-world/README.md

 # hello-world
 My First repository
-Hi all, manage is Sai.
+Hi all, my name is Sai.
 I am new to coding.